free pdf day hiking checklist

 Toilet Paper – As much as I loathe seeing all the toilet paper people leave behind along trails, the fact is that sometimes you need a little to clean up after doing your business.
 Be sure not to just leave it laying around.
 It doesn’t break down as fast as you think and ruins the hike for the rest of us.
 Either pack it out or bury it deep.

-Sanitary Towel – A great option for women to use after going to the bathroom, is a dedication sanitary towel that air dries and keeps you from having to use toilet paper to get things dry after doing your thing.
+Sanitary Towel – A great option for women to use after going to the bathroom, is a dedicated sanitary towel that air dries and keeps you from having to use toilet paper to get things dry after doing your thing.

 Sanitation Trowel – A must have in the wood because you neve know when nature will call and isn’t taking no for an answer.
 If you haven’t read up on the subject, consider picking up How To Shit In The Woods, the definitive guide to doing your business in the wilderness.